Saturday 27 April 2024

 A

 s with Tecnos 2 and the Master, I had a clear idea about the wheels: Carbon and new..
 But as Shimano & SRAM are dominant over Campagnolo these days and the availability of rim braked wheels is obviously in decline, this basically leaves only one real choice: The Magnificent FFWD Tyro.
 The subdued matt black would make a great fit with the white and red.
-So again the best choice to my opinion, but with a 20% Black Friday discount this time, surely a nice coincidence..
+So again the best choice in my opinion, but with a 20% Black Friday discount this time, surely a nice coincidence..
 And I had great experiences with the Tyro's on the Master meanwhile.
 Due to its 29 mm width, a robust and still very smooth wheel greatly performing, clearly noticeable when rounding curves and bends and on bumpy roads.
 And just 5 bar pressure is already enough to have a great balance between comfort, grip and rolling resistance; inside the 28mm austere all black Continental Grand Prix 5000 that is.
-A hardly surprising choice either, but I simply see no reason to switch to anthing else considering the great quality and having had no flat tyre for over more than 4 years now.
+A hardly surprising choice either, but I simply see no reason to switch to anything else considering the great quality and having had no flat tyre for over more than 4 years now.
 So nothing new here..

 Sunday 31 March 2024